 All the levels of the REA ontology are similarly flexible and configurable:

-- The Abstract level represents classification, policies, procedures, rules and patterns.
+- The Knowledge level represents classification, policies, procedures, rules and patterns.
 This is where each network or community can configure the core concepts to fit their desires.

 - The Plan level represents offers, requests, schedules and promises.